huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_dedicated_domain.md

 * `page_content` - (Required, String) Specifies the page content.
 The page content based on the selected page type.
   The available **${waf_event_id}** in the page content indicates an event ID, and only one **${waf_event_id}** variable can be available.

+<a name="DedicatedDomain_connection_protection"></a>
+The `connection_protection` block supports:

+* `error_threshold` - (Optional, Int) Specifies the 502/504 error threshold for every 30 seconds.
+Valid value ranges from `0` to `2,147,483,647`.

+* `error_percentage` - (Optional, Float) Specifies the 502/504 error percentage.
+A breakdown protection is triggered when the 502/504 error threshold and percentage threshold have been reached.
+Valid value ranges from `0` to `99`.

+* `initial_downtime` - (Optional, Int) Specifies the breakdown duration (s) when the breakdown is triggered for the first time.
+Valid value ranges from `0` to `2,147,483,647`.

+* `multiplier_for_consecutive_breakdowns` - (Optional, Int) Specifies the maximum multiplier for consecutive breakdowns that occur within an hour.
+Valid value ranges from `0` to `2,147,483,647`.
+  For example: Assume that you set the initial downtime to `180s` and the maximum multiplier to `3`.
+If the breakdown protection is triggered for the second time, the website downtime is 360s (180s X 2).
+  If the breakdown protection is triggered for the third or fourth time, the website downtime is 540s (180s x 3).
+  The breakdowns are calculated every one hour.

+* `pending_url_request_threshold` - (Optional, Int) Specifies the pending URL request threshold.
+Connection protection is triggered when the number of read URL requests reaches the threshold you configure.
+Valid value ranges from `0` to `2,147,483,647`.

+* `duration` - (Optional, Int) Specifies the protection duration (s) for connection protection.
+During this period, WAF stops forwarding website requests.
+Valid value ranges from `0` to `2,147,483,647`.

+* `status` - (Optional, Bool) Specifies whether to enable connection protection.
+Defaults to **false**.

+<a name="DedicatedDomain_timeout_settings"></a>
+The `timeout_settings` block supports:

+* `connection_timeout` - (Optional, Int) Specifies the timeout for WAF to connect to the origin server.
+The unit is second.
+  Valid value ranges from `0` to `180`.

+* `read_timeout` - (Optional, Int) Specifies the timeout for WAF to receive responses from the origin server.
+  The unit is second.
+Valid value ranges from `0` to `3,600`.

+* `write_timeout` - (Optional, Int) Specifies the timeout for WAF to send requests to the origin server.
+The unit is second.
+  Valid value ranges from `0` to `3,600`.

+<a name="DedicatedDomain_traffic_mark"></a>
+The `traffic_mark` block supports:

+* `ip_tags` - (Optional, List) Specifies the IP tags.
+HTTP request header field of the original client IP address.
+  This field is used to store the real IP address of the client.
+After the configuration, WAF preferentially reads the configured field to obtain the real IP address of the client.
+If multiple fields are configured, WAF reads the IP address list in order.
+Note:
+  + If you want to use a TCP connection IP address as the client IP address, set IP Tag to `$remote_addr`.
+  + If WAF does not obtain the real IP address of a client from fields you configure, WAF reads the `cdn-src-ip`, `x-real-ip`, `x-forwarded-for` and `$remote_addr` fields in sequence to read the client IP address.

+* `session_tag` - (Optional, String) Specifies the session tag.
+This tag is used by known attack source rules to block malicious attacks based on cookie attributes.
+This parameter must be configured in known attack source rules to block requests based on cookie attributes.

+* `user_tag` - (Optional, String) Specifies the user tag.
+This tag is used by known attack source rules to block malicious attacks based on params attributes.
+This parameter must be configured to block requests based on the params attributes.

 ## Attribute Reference